sufyanjami/travel-list/README.md

 Add Items: Users can seamlessly add items to their travel list.

 Remove Items: Made a mistake or packed an item?
 No worries, you can easily remove it from the list.

+Clear list: Allows user to clear the list, even has a confirmation pop up so user doesn't make a mistake clearing entire list.

 Check off Items: As you pack, simply check off the items from your list ensuring everything is packed before you leave.